WhisperRT -- Turning Whisper into a Causal Streaming Model: Experiments

 \subsection{Runtime}

 We compared the runtime performance of our method against \emph{Simul-Whisper} and \emph{Ufal-Whisper}.
-During all experiments, we measured the latency per frame to compute both the average latency and the Real-Time Factor (RTF).
+During all experiments, we measured the computational latency per frame to compute both the average latency and the Real-Time Factor (RTF) of the model.
 All evaluations were performed on the LibriSpeech \emph{test-clean} set using a DGX system equipped with 8$\times$ NVIDIA A100 GPUs, each with 80GB of VRAM.
 To assess runtime efficiency, we used RTF, a common metric for streaming systems.
-For a given frame that requires $t_c$ seconds to process and represents $C$ seconds of audio, the RTF is defined as:
+Let $t_c$ be the time required to process a chunk of size $C$ till an output is emitted.
+Then, the RTF is defined as:

 We report the mean RTF across all frames in the stream.
-Additionally, we report the average per-frame latency, i.e., the average processing time between receiving a new frame and completing its sinference.
+Additionally, we report the average per-frame latency, i.e., the average processing time between receiving a new frame and completing its inference.

 As shown in Figure ~\ref{fig:RTF-comp}, our method consistently achieves faster inference times for both the \emph{small} and \emph{large-v2} model sizes.
 For the \emph{large-v2} model, our method is nearly four times faster than \emph{Ufal-Whisper} (comparing the same beam size, $b=5$), and nearly three times faster than \emph{Simul-Whisper}.
-For the \emph small model, although the performance gap is smaller, our method still outperforms both baselines.
+For the \emph{small} model, although the performance gap is smaller, our method still outperforms both baselines.

-Notably, \emph{Simul-Whisper} relies solely on greedy decoding, while \emph{Ufal-Whisper} employs beam search with $b=5$ and runs on the Fast Whisper backend.
+Notably, \emph{Simul-Whisper} relies solely on greedy decoding, while \emph{Ufal-Whisper} employs beam search with $b=5$ and runs on the Faster-Whisper \footnote{\href{https://github.com/SYSTRAN/faster-whisper}{https://github.com/SYSTRAN/faster-whisper}} backend.
 In contrast, our method uses the original OpenAI Whisper implementation, without any optimizations such as FlashAttention \cite{dao2022flashattentionfastmemoryefficientexact}.
 None of the compared methods implement decoder-side KV caching.
-Despite this, our approach remains faster—even when running our proposed streaming beam search with various beam sizes.
+Despite this, our approach remains faster, even when running our proposed streaming beam search with various beam sizes.